ztreamhd/FullTVService/README.md

 10. There's no adult/erotic/porn channels in the M3U list.
 If you want them, you can look them up on any other repository but I won't include them.
 11. It is recommended not to create forks for this repository.
 12. This repository can be discontinued at any time.
+13. Third-party Kodi plugins providing content (other than YouTube or Dailymotion) are assumed to be legal unless stated otherwise.

 ■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■